deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 *site_index* attribute of ``H2_C13_coupling`` correspond to the index of ``H2_site`` and ``C13_site`` in the sites list.
 If we were to add more sites, *site_index* might need to be updated to reflect the index `H2_site`` and ``C13_site`` in the sites list.
-Again, our :ref:`introduction_ethanol_example` has good usage cases for multiple couplings in a spin system.
+Again, our :ref:`introduction_isotopomers_example` has good usage cases for multiple couplings in a spin system.

 -------------------------